Naeku72/Naeku72.github.io/README.md

 ## Description
 My Portfolio is basically a brief description of who I am and what I do.
 It is meant to tell anyone who will be interested in what I do details about me and my work.
 ## Setup/Installation Requirements
-For one to be able to view my Portfolio, click on the link provided above and the page is going to load on your web browser.
+For one to be able to view my Portfolio, click here (https://naeku72.github.io/)
 ## Known Bugs
 As of the date of of writing of this README.md there are no known bugs.
 ## Technologies Used